The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 8. Take a Trip to Rakahanga

 When the weather is right, you can arrange with the locals to take a boat across to another one of the Northern Group islands, Rakahanga.
-We have a whole other guide for that, so check it out in The Complete Travel Guide to Rakahanga.
+We have a separate guide for that, so be sure to check it out in The Complete Travel Guide to Rakahanga.

 See more typical Cook Islands experiences in the 101 Best Things to Do in the Cook Islands: The Ultimate List.